Gustavo Gutiérrez

-He studied medicine and literature at the National University of San Marcos, where he also became involved with Catholic Action, which greatly influenced his theological arguments.
-At the Theology Faculty of Leuven in Belgium and Lyon, France, he began studying theology.
-He has taught at the University of Michigan, Harvard, Cambridge, Berkeley, and Montréal, among other schools.
+Born in Lima, Gutiérrez studied medicine and literature at the National University of San Marcos before deciding to become a priest.
+He began studying theology at the Theology Faculty of Leuven in Belgium and in Lyon, France.

-His theological focus aims to connect salvation and liberation through the preferential option for the poor, or the emphasis on improving the material conditions of the impoverished.
-Gutierrez proposes that revelation and eschatology have been excessively idealized at the expense of efforts to bring about the Kingdom of God on Earth.
-In this way, his methodology is often critical of the social and economic injustice he believes to be responsible for poverty in Latin America and the clergy within the Catholic Church.
-The central pastoral question of his work is: "How do we convey to the poor that God loves them?”
+His theological focus connected salvation and liberation through the preferential option for the poor, with an emphasis on improving the material conditions of the impoverished.
+Gutiérrez proposed that revelation and eschatology have been excessively idealized at the expense of efforts to bring about the Kingdom of God on Earth.
+His methodology was often critical of the social and economic injustice he believed to be responsible for poverty in Latin America, and of the Catholic clergy.
+The central pastoral question of his work was: "How do we convey to the poor that God loves them?"